 - The type of ventilation – typically a dedicated ventilation system.

-Although many large HVAC systems combine different component, it is better to check the components before making a decision.
+Although many large HVAC systems combine different components, it is better to check the components before making a decision.

 How does it function?

 The cooling cycle in a regular HVAC system works as follows:

 - The compressor compresses the refrigerant to intensify the temperature and pressure.

 - The condenser blows hot air over the refrigerant vapor to liquify it.